Vaerish/Awesome-Cell-Vision/README.md

 Things you are required to submit include:
     * Scripts and notebooks.
     * CSV submission file, with format, etc defined in the competition rules.
-    * Screenshot of your displayed performance on the Kaggle site, as judged by the automated submission system's grading of your submitted CSV (the one from the previous bullet).
+    * `my_working_kaggle_submission.png` a Screenshot of your displayed performance on the Kaggle site, as judged by the automated submission system's grading of your submitted CSV (the one from the previous bullet).
+    * `pa06-report.pdf` a PDF report detailing your approach, methods, results, interpretation, and any difficulties encountered.
+Please include all project members names at the top.
     * Please DO NOT submit the massive data files!

 **Have fun!**